-When it comes to your content marketing strategy, your team is probably spending a lot of time creating, distributing and promoting their content to your audiences.
+When it comes to your content marketing, your team is probably spending a lot of time creating, distributing and promoting their content to your audiences.

-But if you want to grow sustainable traffic that fuels your marketing goals and wider organisational growth, you can’t just be producing content willy-nilly, hoping that:
+But if you want to grow sustainable traffic that fuels your marketing goals, you can’t just be producing content ad-hoc, hoping that:

-You need a strong content marketing strategy to make sure you don’t start creating articles that are never going to appear in search results or deliver on the goals set out for them.
+You need a clear strategy to make sure you don’t start creating articles that are never going to appear in people's search results.

 It's likely that you have been battling with your competition, optimising your web pages, articles and landing pages to master search trends and rank higher in Google.